ybai-nlp/MCLAS/README.md

 Note:

-'-train_from' should be omitted if you want to train a model without monolingual initialization.
+`-train_from` should be omitted if you want to train a model without monolingual initialization.

-'--new_optim' is necessary since we need to restart warm-up and learning rate decay during this process.
+`--new_optim` is necessary since we need to restart warm-up and learning rate decay during this process.

-'--few_shot' controls whether to use limited resource to train the model.
+`--few_shot` controls whether to use limited resource to train the model.
 Meanwhile, '-few_shot_rate' controls the number of samples that you want to use.
 More specifically, the number of dataset's chunks.

 For each scenario in our paper (using our preprocessed dataset), the few_shot_rate is set as 1, 5, and 10.